Life inside Iran: How bustling Tehran became a desert of empty streets and shops

 On Sunday, a government spokesperson announced that metro stations and mosques would remain open 24/7 as shelters.
 But by Monday morning, images showed Tehran’s metro stations locked, leaving panicked citizens stranded outside.
 People seeking safety only found more broken promises.

-A burning public question now is: Four decades after enduring devastating missile attacks during the Iran-Iraq, why does the country continue to lack substantial civilian protection infrastructure?
+A burning public question now is: four decades after enduring devastating missile attacks during the Iran-Iraq war, why does the country still lack substantial civilian protection infrastructure?

 In the absence of real solutions, scenes from the 1980s are repeating themselves: people are taping their windows with an X shape, hoping to prevent the glass from shattering.
 It is a symbolic act that reflects a nation’s profound helplessness in the face of a war it did not choose, under a regime that has failed to provide even the most basic sense of safety.